HeyPuter/puter/CONTRIBUTING.md

 # Suggest new features

-If you have an idea for a new feature in Puter, please [open an issue on our GitHub repository](https://github.com/HeyPuter/puter/issues).
-We'll review your suggestion and discuss it with you.
+If you have an idea for a new feature in Puter, please open a new discussion thread on our [GitHub repository](https://github.com/HeyPuter/puter/discussions) to discuss your idea with the community.
+We'll do our best to respond to your suggestion as soon as possible.

 When suggesting a new feature, please include as much information as possible, including:

 - A clear and descriptive title
 - A description of the feature
-- A use case for the feature
+- The problem the feature will solve
+- Any relevant screenshots or mockups
-- Any relevant technical details
+- Any relevant links or resources

 <br>

 # Contribute code

-If you'd like to contribute code to Puter, please follow these steps:

-1. Fork the repository
-2. Create a new branch for your changes
-3. Make your changes
-4. Test your changes
-5. Push your changes to your fork
-6. Open a pull request
+If you'd like to contribute code to Puter, you need to fork the project and submit a pull request.
+If this is your first time contributing to an open-source project, we recommend reading this short guide by GitHub on [how to contribute to a project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).

 We'll review your pull request and work with you to get your changes merged into the project.